Left-right splitting of elliptic flow due to directed flow in heavy ion collisions: Summary

-In summary, we have examined the left-right splitting of the elliptic flow $v_2$, on opposite sides of the impact parameter axis, that has been recently proposed as a new effect due to the global vorticity in non-central heavy ion collisions.
-We use the string melting version of a multi-phase transport model, which automatically includes the vorticity field and flow fluctuations and usually describes well the elliptic and triangular flows.
-Our results confirm the existence of the $v_2$ splitting at finite rapidities.
-On the other hand, we find that this $v_2$ splitting is due to the non-zero directed flow $v_1$ at finite rapidities and given by $\approx 8v_1/3\pi$; it is thus expected to depend sensitively on the transverse momentum, rapidity range, particle species, and colliding energy.
-Our results also indicate that the relative splitting may be significant even for central heavy ion collisions, the splitting within a fixed (pseudo)rapidity range is expected to decrease with the colliding energy, and the splitting at large rapidity may be significant even at LHC energies.
-Since $v_1$ depends on the tilt of the dense matter in the $x{-}z$ plane or reaction plane while $v_2$ depends on the geometry in the $x{-}y$ plane, the left-right $v_2$ splitting will help advance the studies of the three-dimensional geometry and dynamical evolution of the dense matter created in heavy ion collisions.
+We have examined the left-right splitting of the elliptic flow, on opposite sides of the impact parameter axis, that has been recently proposed as a new effect due to the global vorticity in non-central heavy ion collisions.
+In this study, we find that this $v_2$ splitting is due to the non-zero directed flow $v_1$ at finite rapidities and approximately given by $8v_1(1-3v_2)/(3\pi)$.
+Therefore, the splitting is expected to depend sensitively on the transverse momentum, rapidity range, and particle species.

+We also use the string melting version of a multi-phase transport model, which automatically includes the vorticity field and flow fluctuations and usually describes well the elliptic and triangular flows.
+Our model results confirm the existence of the $v_2$ splitting at finite rapidities on both parton and hadron levels above certain transverse momenta.
+We also find that the relative splitting may be significant even for central heavy ion collisions, the splitting within a fixed (pseudo)rapidity range is expected to decrease with the colliding energy, and the splitting at large rapidity may be significant even at LHC energies.
+In addition, we find that the $v_2$ splitting should be measurable experimentally with the event plane method using either the first- or second-order event plane, and that the analytical expectations for the $v_2$ splitting apply to the raw $v_2$ and $v_1$ (i.e., before applying their respective event plane resolutions) in each case.
+Therefore, one can extract the raw overall $v_1$ and $v_2$ from the $v_2$ splitting measurements.
+In the typical case where $c_3 \simeq 0$, after applying event plane resolutions the corrected overall $v_1$ is equivalent to the usual $v_1$ if the $v_2$ splitting is measured relative to the first-order event plane, while the corrected overall $v_2$ is equivalent to the usual $v_2$ if the $v_2$ splitting is measured relative to the second-order event plane.
+From the perspective of measuring the split $v_2$, the directional second-order event plane $\Psi_{2\rm r}$ is preferred since its $v_2$ results agree better with those relative to the reaction plane.
+The left-right $v_2$ splitting, as a complementary observable to the standard flow observables, will benefit the studies of the three-dimensional geometry and dynamical evolution of the dense matter created in heavy ion collisions.